ATLANTA -- Ronald Acuna Jr. had a case of jitters before he stepped in the batter's box for the first time Tuesday night.

 Acuna became the youngest player in major league history to homer in five straight games, hitting a leadoff shot on the first pitch and adding a three-run long ball in the seventh inning to help the surging Atlanta Braves beat the Miami Marlins 10-6.

-Freddie Freeman hit his 20th homer to tie it in the sixth, and Dansby Swanson had a tiebreaking RBI single in the seventh as the NL East-leading Braves won for the 13th time in 17 games to take a two-game lead over Philadelphia.
+Freddie Freeman hit his 20th homer to tie it in the sixth, and Dansby Swanson had a tiebreaking RBI single in the seventh as the National League East-leading Braves won for the 13th time in 17 games to take a two-game lead over the Philadelphia Phillies.
 Atlanta is 16 games over .500 for the first time since winning the division five years ago.

 "You see him smiling," Braves center fielder Ender Inciarte said.
 "It's contagious what he's doing.
-He's best leadoff hitter I've ever seen.
+He's the best leadoff hitter I've ever seen.
 He's the best player I've ever seen.
-Hopefully he's going to continue to help us in the long run."
+Hopefully, he's going to continue to help us in the long run."

-"Freddie and I were looking at each other," manager Brian Snitker said.
-"He was in the hole, and we were like, `My God, are we seeing this?'
-And the explosions when he hit 'em, too.
+"Freddie and I were looking at each other," Braves manager Brian Snitker said of Acuna.
+"He was in the hole, and we were like, 'My God, are we seeing this?'
+And the explosions when he hit them, too.
 I don't know.
 It's pretty good."

-Acuna, who went 3 for 5 and enjoyed his first multi-homer game, has homered in seven of his last eight games and is hitting .358 with 12 homers, 25 runs and 24 RBI since moving to the top of the batting order, a stretch of 24 games beginning after the All-Star break.
+Acuna, who went 3-for-5 and enjoyed his first multihomer game, has homered in seven of his past eight games and is hitting .358 with 12 homers, 25 runs and 24 RBIs since moving to the top of the batting order, a stretch of 24 games beginning after the All-Star break.

-"We really didn't have much of a conversation about it," the rookie said.
+"We really didn't have much of a conversation about it," Acuna said.
 "I just showed up one day and saw my name in the leadoff spot.
 I didn't think that much about it."

-Braves starter Anibal Sanchez gave up seven hits, two walks and five runs -- four earned -- with six strikeouts in five innings.
+Braves starter Anibal Sanchez gave up 7 hits, 2 walks and 5 runs -- 4 earned -- with 6 strikeouts in five innings.

 "I could feel the momentum change right there," Marlins manager Don Mattingly said.
 "They came right back and scored on us."

-Richards allowed 10 hits, five runs and two walks and struck out three in 4 1/3 innings.
-Conley (3-3) allowed five hits and five runs in two innings.
+Richards allowed 10 hits, 5 runs and 2 walks and struck out 3 in 4⅓ innings.
+Conley (3-3) allowed 5 hits and 5 runs in two innings.

-Acuna has been the hottest Brave lately but he hasn't been alone.
+Acuna has been the hottest Brave lately, but he hasn't been alone.
 Since getting shut out by Zack Wheeler and the New York Mets on Aug.
-4, Atlanta has scored 67 runs and hit 21 homers in the last 11 games.
+4, Atlanta has scored 67 runs and hit 21 homers in the past 11 games.

-Freeman stayed hot in the season series with Miami and is hitting .439 with eight homers and 16 RBI in 14 games this year against the Marlins.
+Freeman stayed hot in the season series with Miami.
+He is hitting .439 with 8 homers and 16 RBIs in 14 games this year against the Marlins.

 Acuna tied the Atlanta record of homering in five consecutive games, a mark Brian McCann set in 2006.
 The only other major leaguer younger than 21 to homer in four straight games was Miguel Cabrera for the Marlins in 2004.